turbopape/milestones/README.md

 - The task duration,
 - And predecessors, i.e, which tasks need to be done before a particular task can be fired.

-Based on the above constraints specification, Milestones generates the Schedule if it does not detect scheduling errors, or tells you why it was not able to do so.
+Based on the above constraints specification, Milestones generates the Schedule if it does not detect scheduling errors, or shows you th errors.

-Tasks are basically a map containing ids as keys and information about the tasks as values (maps).
+Tasks are basically a map containing ids as keys and information about the tasks as values containing maps of task fields pointing to values.
 Here is an example :

         { 1 { :task-name "A description about this task"
         :resource-id 2